arhat-dev/arhat/docs/Configuration.md

   # kubernetes node operation
   node:
     # set custom machine id, if not set, will report standard machine id as kubelet will do
+    # if not set, or value is empty, will pick up standard platform specific machine id automatically
     machineIDFrom:
       # Execute a command and use output as machine id
       #exec: []